 A Democrat Making a Difference

 Mike Carberry is a Democrat who is making a difference in his first term as Johnson County Supervisor.
+That's why he's continuing to add endorsements.
 Mike’s election as a Supervisor in November 2014 broke a legislative logjam on the Board of Supervisors and he has cast the deciding votes that allowed progress on issues that had stalled for years.
 Mike’s vote allowed the County Minimum Wage Ordinance to pass.
-Mike’s vote eliminated the North Corridor Development Area and Stopped Urban Sprawl.
+Mike’s votes helped stop urban sprawl.
 Mike’s vote allowed the County to start issuing Community ID Cards.
 And Mike’s vote led to a Sensitive Areas Ordinance that applied to all subdivisions.

 Mike has always been a Democrat and he is seeking a second term as County Supervisor to continue to make the Democratic difference.
-He is up to speed on the process and the issues before the Board.
-Mike wants to use that experience to improve Johnson County as outlined in these issues.
+He is up to speed on the process and the issues before the Board, and wants to use that experience to improve Johnson County, fighting for Economic, Social, Environmental and racial JUSTICE.

 Protect Agricultural Land from Residential Growth